reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

 ### Task 1: Log in to Azure Portal

-1. In the virtual machine (VM) on the left, click on the Azure Portal, as shown below.
+1. If you are not login to the azure portal then in the virtual machine (VM) on the left, click on the Azure Portal, as shown below.

    ![](./media/login1.png)